TMasak/AppStat/README.md

 This course was partially inspired by various existing courses, and the credit goes to their creators:

-- Michal Kulich, Charles University,
+- Michal Kulich & Arnost Komarek, Charles University,
 - Reinhard Furrer, University of Zurich,
 - Claudia Klüppelberg, Technical University of Munich,
 - Juliette Blanchet (Université Grenoble Alpes) & Jennifer Wadsworth